How To Treat Eating Disorders

 • Outpatient care.
 Patients can see medical providers for weekly or monthly sessions in the provider’s outpatient offices.
 Healthcare professionals may advise you on foods you can enjoy and strategies to maintain your normal weight.

-For any person with an eating disorder, a licensed physician will likely perform a thorough physical and mental exam, including blood tests, to determine whether inpatient treatment is necessary.
-Recommendations may vary depending on the person’s age, lifestyle, and immediate physical needs, so it’s advisable to consult a doctor before solidifying decisions about medical care.
+For any person with an eating disorder, a licensed physician will likely perform a thorough physical and mental exam, including blood tests, to determine whether inpatient eating disorder treatment is necessary.
+Recommendations may vary depending on the person’s age, lifestyle, and immediate physical needs, so it’s advisable to consult a doctor before solidifying decisions about medical care for your eating disorder.

 4. Psychotherapy

-For many people with eating disorders, talk therapy is a crucial part of their long-term recovery.
+For many people with eating disorders, talk therapy can be a crucial part of their long-term treatment and recovery.
 A licensed mental health professional can offer compassionate advice as well as evidence-based strategies for recovery that take your family history, individual factors, and social factors into account.
-Some research suggests that cognitive behavioral therapy (CBT) and interpersonal psychotherapy (IPT) can especially benefit people with bulimia and BED and can also help those with anorexia and other eating disorders.
+Some research suggests that cognitive behavioral therapy (CBT) and interpersonal psychotherapy (IPT) can especially benefit people with bulimia and binge eating disorder, and can also help those with anorexia and other eating disorders.

 Cognitive behavioral approaches aim to help people identify the connections between their thoughts, feelings, and behaviors to overcome unhealthy thinking patterns and actions.
-Cognitive behavioral therapy is also frequently used for a variety of other mental disorders.
+Cognitive behavioral therapy is also frequently used in the treatment of a variety of other mental disorders.
 IPT is a time-limited treatment that tends to have a specific end date in mind.
 It often focuses on the interpersonal and social contexts that influence a person’s eating disorder symptoms and overall mental health.

 Beyond individual talk therapy, family therapy can often be effective for treating eating disorders and improving long-term treatment outcomes, especially for children and adolescents.
 It can be important for other individuals in the family to learn about eating disorders and typical treatment goals so that they can aid in recovery.